geertjanw/OJETCourse4.x/lesson2/lesson2-part04a.md

 In the first scenario, we move our hardcoded data from the CCA component into a JSON file.
 From there, we load the data into our ViewModel, parse it, and then push it into a variable referenced in our view.

-1. Move the data into a file named 'carsales.json', in 'js/data'.
+1. Move the data into a file named 'carsales.json', in a new folder named 'data', 'src/js'.
 Here's what its content should look like:

 ```js #button { border: none; }
 [